Organization: Large Community College

 - Provided instruction to fix vulnerabilities

-In an age where cyber attacks abound, many colleges and universities find themselves inadequately prepared to deal with the ever increasing threat vectors.
+In an age where cyberattacks abound, many colleges and universities find themselves inadequately prepared to deal with the ever-increasing threat vectors.
 One of the most common challenges faced in the higher education industry is a lack of cybersecurity training.
-Waukesha County Technical College (WCTC), a public university located in Wisconsin, found itself in a similar situation.
-WCTC had a decent-sized IT staff of nearly 20 employees, but it (like many other institutions) lacked the necessary focus and training in cybersecurity.
-WCTC had existing security practices in place, like firewalls, but they knew they lacked the overall knowledge needed to properly protect the university’s network.
+A public community college located in the United States, found itself in a similar situation.
+They had a decent-sized IT staff of nearly 20 employees, but it (like many other institutions) lacked the necessary focus and training in cybersecurity.
+The community college had existing security practices in place, like firewalls, but they knew they lacked the overall knowledge needed to properly protect the university’s network.

 In addition, many of the college’s students and staff were receiving phishing emails and spam through their Office 365 system.
 To make matters worse, recipients were clicking on the malicious links.
-“Some of our students were starting to lose $2,500 to $3,500 from these scams,” said Rodney Nobles, CIO of Waukesha County Technical College.
+“Some of our students were starting to lose $2,500 to $3,500 from these scams,” said the CIO of the community college.
 “This problem cascaded until it even began to affect our Exchange Server.”

-WCTC knew it needed help, but hiring an entire internal security team was not a practical solution.
-Like many other colleges, WCTC had a limited budget and knew it needed to spend its resources wisely.
+The community college knew it needed help, but hiring an entire internal security team was not a practical solution.
+Like many other colleges, they had a limited budget and knew it needed to spend its resources wisely.
 The college could go through the process of onboarding additional staff members and pay the generally high salary range for these employees, or it could funnel its resources into a more cost-effective solution like a third-party vendor.

-“I thought bringing in someone that already had an established security relationship would benefit the college more than trying to put together an entire security team,” said Nobles.
+“I thought bringing in someone that already had an established security relationship would benefit the college more than trying to put together an entire security team,” said the CIO.
 With this knowledge in hand, the college began its search for a partner.